tc39/notes/es8/2017-11/nov-28.md

 YK:

-AKN: This is a good argument for leaving it out and adding it later I guess.
+AK: This is a good argument for leaving it out and adding it later I guess.

 DE: Any feeling in the room of preference among these options then?
 Absent any feedback I'll go for fromString.

-AKN: I'd say leave it out for now.
+AK: I'd say leave it out for now.

 YK: I agree